Grub4K/yt-dlp-sample-plugins/README.md

 ## Development

 See the [Plugin Development](https://github.com/yt-dlp/yt-dlp/wiki/Plugin-Development) section of the yt-dlp wiki.

+### Dependencies

 Add required dependencies to the `dependencies` section in the `pyproject.toml`.

+#### Bundling with release zip

+By default, the [release action](.github/workflows/release.yml) will try to bundle the dependencies in the release zip.
+For these dependencies to work, they must be pure python modules.

-From within the plugin, use an import pattern similar to the following:
+From within the plugin, you will also need to use an import pattern similar to the following:

 ```py
 import sys
 import pathlib